ethereum/consensus-specs/specs/networking/rpc-interface.md

 )
 ```

-Send a list of block roots and slots to the peer.
+Send a list of block roots and slots to the requesting peer.

 ### Beacon Block Headers